 8 Unexpected Ways To Practice Gratitude That Aren't Journaling

-Our society can be very goal-oriented and future-focused, and practicing gratitude adds some much-needed balance.
+Our society can be very goal-oriented and future-focused, and practicing gratitude adds some much-needed balance and stress relief.
 It's a powerful appreciation of what is already here, right now, helping to ground you in the moment.
 To time with National Gratitude Month, here are some out-of-the-box ways to think about and kick-start your gratitude practice:

 1. Do a gratitude-themed ritual.

 We hear a lot about how gratitude makes us happier, more humble and gracious, and even kinder to ourselves and others.
 As a professional intuitive who helps clients all over the world, I want to emphasize that gratitude is also one of the most magical ingredients in the universe.
 It changes your vibration and energy as well as the energy of what comes to you in the form of things, people, and opportunities.
 Play with this and see for yourself!
 If you like to do new or full moon rituals, or make nature art mandalas, or work with prayer beads like malas or rosaries, ground your ritual in gratitude for better manifestation results.
 Rituals are just one way to connect to your spiritual guides—find out more in my latest book, Angel Intuition.

 2. Take a gratitude walk to help yourself process painful experiences and emotions.